tentacool/tentacool/README.md

 This is a C++ implementation of a HpFeedBroker.

-It offers to ways to fetch user authentication datas:
+It offers two ways to fetch user authentication datas:
  - File.
 See [details](docs/file.md).
  - MongoDB.